-- a) Pre-qualifying events can be conducted for AMT's only, but only with prior approval of the Member Association. - b) The maximum match length for this event should be two sets and a deciding match tiebreak, and be scheduled in such a way to ensure matches can be completed within one day. - The number of available places in the Qualifying events for successful pre-qualifying athletes must be advertised in advance of the pre-qualifying commencing but should not exceed four (4) places
+- a) Pre-Qualifying or Qualifying wildcard events can be sanctioned for historically popular events, if required, but only with prior approval of the Member Association. - b) The maximum match length for this event should be two sets and a deciding match tie-break, and be scheduled in such a way to ensure matches can be completed within one day. - The number of available places in the qualifying events for successful pre-qualifying athletes must be advertised in advance of the pre-qualifying commencing but should not exceed four (4) places